lividhen/lividhen.github.io/_tabs/start.md

 This page will start you off so you can make modifications to your home menu.

 ---
-## Requirements
+# Requirements
-- A windows or Linux pc (maybe Mac too).
+- An x86_64 computer running Windows, Linux, or Mac Os (feedback needed for that last one) .
 - A modded 3ds running Luma3ds.
 - An internet connection (just for downloading tools).
 - An SD card or Micro SD card, depending on the model of your console.
-- An SD card adapter for your computer.
+- An SD card adapter for your computer OR ftp access on your console.

-## Obtaining Your Home Menu
+# Obtaining Your Home Menu
 1. Boot into godmode9.
 This will be holding start on boot for most users.
 2. Navigate to `CTR Nand/title/00040030/`
 3. Select the tidlow for your region: